 A. There are 4 phases: initial consultation, intake, joint session(s), creation of document.

 Initial consultation: this usually takes place over the phone or in person.
-The parties share the basic details of their case, and the mediator provides information about his/her services and the process.
+The parties share the basic outline of their case, and the mediator provides information about his/her services and the process.
 Monica offers initial consultation free of charge.

 Joint session: Parties and mediator sign an agreement with one another, outlining their individual roles and responsibilities during the process.
 Negotiation then begins, and continues until the issues of mediation are resolved or a decision made to postpone consultation on that item to a later date.
 Number & complexity of the issues, together with willingness of the parties to work together to find common ground, will dictate whether repeat joint sessions are required or whether the initial joint session is sufficient.